 Why does he do these things?

 Now, the meaning is different.
-I watch him glide past the mirror clapping or breaking into random hysterics and wonder, why?
+I watch him glide past the mirror clapping or breaking into random hysterics and wonder why.
 What is going on in his world?
 How does his brain work?
 What does he see when he does these things that no one else is able to understand?

 My take on Lucas’s actions has gone from frustration to fascination.
 I no longer try to hold his hands when he begins to slap them together or shush him when he starts laughing out of nowhere.
 Instead, I try to be a part of it.
 I try to understand a point of view unlike any other I’ve ever known.

 The day I sat next to him and tapped my chest to ask if he would let me join him changed everything.
 His eyes widened as I took my turn carefully pushing and pulling it just as he does.
 I could see him truly marvel at the fact that someone else was doing the activities that he would always do on his own.
-When we were done, he came over and hugged me.
+When we were done, he hugged me.

 We’ve never been closer and it’s changed how we see one another.
 I no longer yearn to change him.
 Now I yearn to understand him.
 My goal was always to be able to take part in my son’s life.
 It turns out that it was much easier than I expected.
 After all these years of waiting for Lucas to come into my world, I finally realized I could just go to his.